ApexCaptain/AxThread/README.md

 Current version is `1.0.3`.

 # Introduction
 There are lots of conventional ways to implement asynchronous processes in Arduino environment.
-But if I have to create a Thread instance for each and every single time I want to use it and also controll, stop or delete'em manually, that is not simple to me.
-Furthermore, total number of threads are limited and also need to set strong connection between parent and child instances.
+But if I have to create a `Thread` instance every single time I want to use it and also controll, stop or delete'em manually, that is not simple to me at all.
+Furthermore, total number of threads are usually limited and also need to set very strong connection between parent and child instances.
 These are probably due to some sort of memory management.

-Instead, with [AxThread](https://github.com/ApexCaptain/AxThread), you `don't` need to...
+Instead, with [AxThread](https://github.com/ApexCaptain/AxThread), you `don't` need to do stuffs, such as...

-- _Create thread instance._
+- _Creating thread instance._
-- _Connect parent and child instance, of course._
+- _Connecting child instance with its parent one, of course._
-- _Count number of threads manually._
+- _Counting number of threads manually._

-There are one header file and one cpp file.
-There's no public class.
+There are one `.hpp` and one `.cpp` file.
+There is **no** public class.
 You don't have to take care of inner Thread or ThreadController classes.
-Instead, you can use namespace.
-Let's take a look at following example.
+Instead, you can use `namespace`.

 ```cpp